 Join me next time for a list of Scriptures to combat our toxic lists and negative thinking.
 Now that’s the kind of list we need to keep!

 What type of toxic list do you struggle with?

-Get a copy of the free ebook, Refresh Your Thinking Now when you sign up for my emails.
+Get a copy of the free ebook, Overcome Negative Thinking for a Deeper Life when you sign up for my emails.

 Other posts in this series: